On Amicable Numbers

 \begin{SolutionUnnum} Let \(m\) and \(n\) be two such amicable numbers, and by hypothesis \(\int m\) and \(\int n\) their divisor sums.
 The aliquot sum of \(m\) will be \(=\int m-m\) and the aliquot sum of \(n\) will be \(=\int n-n\).
 Hence by the nature of amicable numbers, these two equations will follow:

-Therefore the amicable numbers \(m\) and \(n\) must in the first place have the same divisor sum, and moreover it must be that this common divisor sum is equal to the aggregate \(m+n\) of these same numbers. \end{SolutionUnnum}
+Therefore the amicable numbers \(m\) and \(n\) must in the first place have the same divisor sum, and moreover it must be that this common divisor sum is equal to the sum \(m+n\) of these same numbers. \end{SolutionUnnum}

-\begin{Corollary}[1] The problem is therefore reduced to that of finding two numbers which have the same divisor sum, and this is equal to the aggregate of those same numbers. \end{Corollary}
+\begin{Corollary}[1] The problem is therefore reduced to that of finding two numbers which have the same divisor sum, and this is equal to the sum of those same numbers. \end{Corollary}

 \begin{Corollary}[2] Indeed the motivation for the problem demands that the two numbers we seek are not equal to one another.
 If however they were desired to be equal, so that \(m=n\), then we get \(\int n=2n\) and \(\int n-n=n\); that is to say, the aliquot sum of this repeated number is equal to itself, which is the property of a perfect number.
 Therefore any perfect number repeated counts as a pair of amicable numbers. \end{Corollary}